 Full Time Position: Hourly, minimum 40 hours per week

-Position Summary: The ideal Greenhouse Technician will excel at keeping plants in the Nursery healthy and growing by watering daily, fertilizing on schedule, addressing weeds and pests, propagating plants, and more.
+Position Summary: The ideal Greenhouse Technician will excel at keeping plants in the BGH Greenhouse and Nursery Complex healthy and growing by watering daily, fertilizing on schedule, addressing weeds and pests, propagating plants, and more.
 A strong passion for and knowledge of plants, a good work ethic, and a great attitude, are all part of what makes an excellent candidate for this position.
-The Nursery team is responsible for growing and maintaining thousands of different kinds of plants for display in the Gardens and for sale in our Atrium and at our seasonal plant markets.
-This position works as part of the Nursery team, reporting to the Nursery Manager, and is primarily stationed in the Head House and Nursery Complex.
+The Greenhouse and Nursery team is responsible for growing and maintaining thousands of different kinds of plants for display in the Gardens and for sale in our Atrium and at our seasonal plant markets.
+This position works as part of the Greenhouse and Nursery team, reporting to the Greenhouse & Nursery Manager, and is primarily stationed in the Head House and Greenhouse and Nursery Complex.

 Primary responsibilities: